Orthopedic Casts, Braces and Splints

 Air Casts

 Air Casts are considered medically necessary for treatment of fractures or other injuries (i.e., sprains, torn ligaments).
 Air Casts (air splints) are used as an alternative to plaster casts to immobilize an elbow, ankle, or knee.
-Air Casts are considered experimental and investigational for other indications because their effectiveness for indications other than the one listed above has not been established.
+Air Casts are considered experimental, investigational, or unproven for other indications because their effectiveness for indications other than the one listed above has not been established.

 -